 In recent years, the Protection Data Protection Act 2012 (“PDPA”) of Singapore has been a trending topic for discussion, especially due to the trend of storing valuable personal data virtually online instead of in physical storage.
 The PDPA is crucial as it protects the personal data for individuals while recognising the need for organisations to “collect, use and disclose” personal data for reasonable purposes.1 To achieve that, the PDPA sets out guidelines and obligations that we will be discussing in another series of articles.

 This article will instead focus on the recent developments on the PDPA, specifically about the recent restrictions on the collection of National Registration Identity Cards (“NRIC”) as well as NRIC numbers.
 These restrictions came into force on 1 September 2019, from that date onwards, organisations are prohibited from collecting, using, or disclosing the NRIC or NRIC numbers of their customers when it is not required by law or if it is not necessary to establish or verify a customer’s identity to a high degree of fidelity.
-It is also important to note that these restrictions to NRIC numbers also apply to “other

 Exceptions for when the collection of NRIC/NRIC numbers is allowed